Bhuvanalakshmi03/PLI_Hackathon_2.0/README.md

 ### 1. Trading Platform

-Suryalekh simplifies the REC trading process, introducing a user-friendly platform on the XDC network.
-This ensures accessibility for both experienced traders and newcomers.
+Suryalekh introduces a user-friendly trading platform on the XDC network.
+It simplifies the REC trading process, making it accessible for both experienced traders and newcomers.

 ### 2. Educational Platform